 Demand for electric vehicles is increasing as people embrace emerging technologies and cleaner energy options.
 Under the NSW Electric Vehicle Strategy (2021), electric vehicle sales are expected to increase to 52% by 2030–31.
 This demand also increases the need for electric vehicle charging units.
 People need more electric vehicle facilities in appropriate and convenient locations across the state.
 The state policy provides a clear path through the approval process and encourages more investment in charging locations.

-The electric vehicle charging unit fact sheet (PDF, 236 KB) answers frequently asked questions about installing an electric vehicle charging unit.
+The electric vehicle charging unit frequently asked questions and case studies page answers frequently asked questions about installing an electric vehicle charging unit, and provides case studies for common development scenarios.
 It explains the relevant planning provisions (legal conditions) in the Transport and Infrastructure SEPP.

 Development in busy road and rail corridors